nyu-pl-sp19/class12/README.md

-Remember that a functional queue data structure differs from a queue that is implemented in an imperative style in that the enqueue and dequeue operations do not mutate the state of the queue object in-place, but instead return new queue objects that capture the updated state of the queue after the operation has been performed.
+Remember that a functional queue data structure differs from a queue that is implemented in an imperative style in that the enqueue and dequeue operations do not mutate the state of the queue object in-place.
+Instead, they return new queue objects that capture the updated state of the queue after the operation has been performed.
 The state of the original queue object remains unchanged.
 Such data structures are therefore also called *persistent*.
 This design choice